alifc105/python3-plymouth-theme-installer/README.md

 # python3-plymouth-theme-installer
-Python script to install a plymouth theme automatically (offline mode) And this script just for Ubuntu users only...
+Python script to install plymouth themes.
+Only works for ubuntu and it's deriverate

-*Note!
- plymouth-theme-installer.py > not compiled yet